 I have to give credit where credit is due, it was Greg that came up with the plan for where this should go.
 I was saying that we didn’t have as much cupboard space as we did in the previous place.
 Although the layout of the kitchen is very similar, we have a window here, where we had about 3 additional cupboards in the condo.
 He pointed to the blank wall across from the kitchen and said “We could put cupboards over there” To which I replied “You are brilliant!!!”

 The hardest part of this project for me is that I had to order from IKEA and wait for delivery.
 Because the closest store to us, is a ferry ride away, it’s more economical to order and wait for delivery.
 The waiting kills me!!

 I am one of those people that really LOVES putting together IKEA furniture.
 Although, I think I may be in the minority here.
 At least they don’t give you extra pieces, like the lego advent calendars!!
 The only piece that slowed me down a bit is that my baseboards are taller than the cutout in the back of the cabinet.
 So, I had to saw the cabinet.
 Happily this meant I got to use my new Ryobi circular saw that I got for Christmas!!
 Weeee.
-Unfortunately, I am not the most experienced carpenter, and my cuts were not perfect.
-Happily most of these things can be remedied with CAULKING.
+Unfortunately, I am not the most experienced carpenter, and my cuts were not perfect:( I just need more practice.
+Happily most of these things can be remedied with caulking!

 It’s all about the similarities